TabLeak: Tabular Data Leakage in Federated Learning: Tabular Leakage

-Notice that because a batch-gradient is invariant to permutations of the datapoints in the corresponding batch, when reconstructing from such a gradient we may retrieve the batch-points in a different order at every optimization instance.
-Hence, we need to reorder each batch such that their lines match to each other, and only then we can conduct the pooling.
+However, the above equations can not be applied in a straight-forward manner as soon as we aim to reconstruct batches containing more than just a single data point.
+As the batch-gradient is an average of the per-sample gradients, when running the leakage attack we may retrieve the batch-points in a different order at every optimization instance.
+Hence, it is not immediately clear how we can combine the obtained samples; \ie we need to reorder each batch such that their rows match to each other, and only then we can pool.
 We reorder by first selecting the sample that produced the best reconstruction loss at the end of optimization $\hat{z}^{best}$, with projection $\hat{x}^{best}$.
-Then, we match the lines of every other sample in the collection with respect to $\hat{x}^{best}$.
-Concretely, we calculate the similarity (described in detail in \cref{sec:results}) between each pair of lines of $\hat{x}^{best}$ and another sample $\hat{x}_{i}$ in the collection and find the maximum similarity reordering of the lines with the help of bipartite matching solved by the Hungarian algorithm~\citep{Kuhn1955}.
+Then, we match the rows of every other sample in the collection with respect to $\hat{x}^{best}$.
+Concretely, we calculate the similarity (shown in \cref{eq:accuracy} in \cref{sec:results}) between each pair of rows of $\hat{x}^{best}$ and another sample $\hat{x}_{i}$ in the collection and find the maximum similarity reordering of the rows with the help of bipartite matching solved by the Hungarian algorithm~\citep{Kuhn1955}.
 This process is depicted in \cref{fig:matching_figure}.
 Repeating this for each sample, we reorder the entire collection with respect to the best-loss sample, effectively reversing the permutation differences in the independent reconstructions.
-Therefore, after this process we can directly apply feature-wise pooling for each line over the collection.
+Finally, we can apply feature-wise pooling for each row over the collection.